Structure, Optimality, and Symmetry in Shadow Unitary Inversion: Qubit shadow unitary inversion

+The construction arises from an optimization of quantum circuits with oracle accesses to $U$ in the language of quantum combs and link product \cite{Chiribella2008quantum}, subject to the shadow inversion constraint.
+Specifically, we consider the semidefinite program

+where the minimization is over all $t$-slot quantum combs $C$.
+Here $\mu_{H}$ is the Haar measure on the Unitary group $\opr{U}(d)$ and $\|\cdot\|_F$ is Frobenius norm.
+A solution achieving zero objective value of \eqref{SDP-setting} provides a comb that implements exact shadow inversion.
+For $t = 3$ we obtain a feasible solution, from which an explicit circuit can be extracted.
+We defer the precise construction as well as the proof of correctness to Appendix \ref{proof-of-thm}.

 Numerical evidence (Table \ref{tab:seq-vs-paral}) indicates that the lower-bound of $t$ for $t$-query circuit achieving shadow inversion of $2$-dimensional unitaries under fixed $2$-dimensional observable $O$ is $3$ which suggests the construction in Theorem~\ref{main-thm} may be optimal.
-Although a full analytical proof remains open, Proposition \ref{form-des} offers a step in this direction and may ultimately lead to either a proof or a counterexample.
-It establishes the necessary and sufficient condition for a circuit to be a shadow inversion of $2$-dimensional unitary under Pauli-$Z$.
+The code for this optimization problem is available at ref \cite{ZhenGuocheng_shadow_unitary_inversion_numerics}.
+We also remark that, parallel quantum combs may not be able to achieve shadow qubit-unitary inversion within 3 slots, constituting an example where adaptive processing is essential.

+To further understand the mechanism behind the three-query threshold, we derive a complete characterization of all channels that can constitute exact shadow inversion under $Z$.
+This result identifies the precise operator structure available to any $t$-query protocol, while regardless of its internal comb structure.